 See OpenBSD’s “innovations” page for more cool software and ideas developed by the OpenBSD project.
 Did you know that OpenSSH is an OpenBSD project?

 OpenBSD feels transparent and comprehensible.
-Between the FAQ, man
+Between the Frequently

-pages, and mailing lists, as well as other resources like
+Asked Questions (FAQ), man pages, and mailing lists, as well as other

 and /usr/local/share/doc/pkg-readmes

-lacking in ways to understand how the system works under the hood.
-An
+the user isn’t lacking in ways to understand how the system works under

-OpenBSD installation is a didactic environment well-suited to anyone
+the hood.
+An OpenBSD installation is a didactic environment well-suited

 One example I like, albeit one not strictly focused on the base system,

-is how Firefox and Tor Browser are packaged with
+is how the OpenBSD project packages Firefox and Tor Browser with

 pledge(2)